Keiko Abe International Marimba Academy

 Renowned as a legendary marimbist, she has showcased her musical talents in performances across more than 60 countries worldwide.
 With a distinguished career, she has provided instruction at over 110 universities and institutions, and actively participated in more than 60 music festivals.

-In her pursuit of original marimba compositions, Eiko Abe has presented an extensive repertoire of over 295 pieces, encompassing her own compositions as well as those commissioned and premiered by various artists.
+In her pursuit of original marimba compositions, Keiko Abe has presented an extensive repertoire of over 295 pieces, encompassing her own compositions as well as those commissioned and premiered by various artists.

 Keiko Abe